ljosberinn/eslint-config-galex/README.md

 # Customization

-All rulesets are created through a function that accepts an object matching this
+All rulesets and overrides are created through functions accepting an object matching this schema:
-schema:

 ```ts
 interface Project {